 Assistant Professor Mimmi Söderberg Kovacs

-Mimmi Söderberg Kovacs is an Assistant Professor at the Department of Peace and Conflict Research and a Senior Researcher with the Nordic Africa Institute (NAI).
+Mimmi Söderberg Kovacs is Head of Research at the Folke Bernadotte Academy since 1 September 2015, and Senior Researcher with the Nordic Africa Institute (NAI) in Uppsala.
 She has carried out research and published on transitions from armed groups to political parties, post-war democratisation, and election-related violence.
 She has significant experience of comparative case study methods and conducting interviews and fieldwork.
 Her research is published in several high-ranking peer-reviewed journals, such as Democratization, International Peacekeeping, and Review of International Studies.